cesarsotovalero/cesarsotovalero.github.io/_posts/2020-1-6-deploying-to-maven-central.md

     </scm>
     ```

-6. Add distribution management and authentication via the `nexus-staging-maven-plugin`:
+6. Add distribution management and authentication to Sonatype via the `nexus-staging-maven-plugin`:

     ```xml
     <distributionManagement>